vbouchet31/blt-acquia-cloud-cron-tasks/README.md

 This option is only available with client's id and secret which belong to an advanced user.
 It allows to specify on which web server to execute the cron task on the production environment.
 By default, the cron task will be executed on any of the web server of the application.
-Some complex applications which require many or heavy cron tasks can have one of the web server excluded from the load balancers rotation and used to execute cron tasks only.
+Some complex applications, which require many or heavy cron tasks, can have one of the web server excluded from the load balancers rotation and used to execute cron tasks only.

 ```yaml